Energy efficiency for more sustainable homes

-There are different types of rock bolts but they are all installed in a bore drilled into the rock and fixed either mechanically, tightening the bolt using a point anchor, washer and nut, or soldered using concrete or resin.
+There are different types of rock bolts but they are all installed in a bore drilled into the rock and fixed either mechanically, tightening the bolt using a point anchor, washer and nut or soldered using concrete or resin.
 Typically, rock bolts are 3–5 m long and 25–32 mm thick.
-The installation bores can be drilled using the same equipment used for drilling excavation bores (a jumbo drilling rig or drilling rig), a separate jumbo drilling rig to drill bolt holes or, in shafts or other tight spaces, even manually.
+The installation bores can be drilled using the same equipment that is used for drilling charge holes (a jumbo drilling rig or drilling rig), a separate jumbo drilling rig to drill bolt holes or, in shafts or other tight spaces, even manually.
 The bolts are installed either manually or using jumbo drilling rig equipment.

 The rock surface is shotcreted using shotcrete equipment – in practice, a concrete pump and hoses – through which the mass brought from the concrete station is sprayed onto the rock surface via a rotating nozzle called the trunk.
 Often, small steel fibres are mixed in the shotcrete mass to make the structure stronger.
 In some special cases, plastic fibres can also be used.
 A steel mesh may be installed between the shotcrete layers for additional strength.

-The rock is also sealed by injecting, that is, by drilling holes in the rock and using pressure to inject usually concrete-based sealing material into them.
+The rock is also sealed by injecting, that is, by drilling holes in the rock and using pressure to inject sealing material that is usually concrete-based.

 A typical underground rock construction site employs at least drillers, blasters, plasterers – i.e. shotcrete equipment operators – equippers and bolters.
 In addition, to handle the loose crushed rock, there are loaders and drivers as well as a scaler to tidy up the rock face.
 Because a lot of big machines are required for the work, the construction site usually also includes a mechanic to maintain and repair the machinery.
 A measurement technician is also needed in rock engineering.